csc301-2023-fall/project-12-unicef-m/deliverables/D1/planning.md

 Rohan: Front end + some backend.
 Aside from the prerequisite courses, I have not had exposure to devlopement so I would like to work on some aspects of each use case if possible, for an optimal leanring experience.

-Jessica: Front end + some Backend
+Jessica: Front end + some Backend.

-Manya: Backend
+Manya: Backend.

-Nick: Front end + some Backend
+Nick: Front end + some Backend.

 Andrew: Backend